 It is traditional to have a Purim Seudah (feast) on Purim day.
-And it is customary to serve food at the Purim meal that has symbolic meaning that links to the Purim story.
+And it is customary to serve food at the Purim meal that has symbolic meaning linking to the Purim story.

-It is written that King Ahasuerus reigned from India to Ethiopia.
+It is written that King Ahasuerus reigned from India to Ethiopia, from "Hodu to Kush."
 In Hebrew, the word hodu means both "India" and "turkey."
-Thus, some people eat turkey on Purim.
-Others eat Ethiopian dishes such as Ethiopian lentils.
+Thus, some people eat turkey on Purim while others eat Ethiopian dishes such as Ethiopian lentils.

-This menu makes a nod to the megillah's setting in ancient Persia with recipes inspired by the country's delicious cuisine?
-You can incorporate dishes like ashe reshteh (legume and noodle soup) and tahdig (the layer of panfried crisp rice from the bottom of the pot), along with modern takes on Persian flavors, in recipes like Avocado and Pomegranate Salad with Cumin Lime Vinaigrette, and a roast chicken with saffron and citrus.
+Why not serve a menu that is a nod toward the megillah's setting in ancient Persia with recipes inspired by the country's delicious cuisine?
+You can incorporate dishes like ashe reshteh (legume and noodle soup) and tahdig (the layer of panfried crisp rice from the bottom of the pot), along with modern takes on Persian flavors in recipes like avocado and pomegranate salad with cumin lime vinaigrette and a roast chicken with saffron and citrus.
 Finish the meal with rose water pistachio hamantaschen, highlighting two important ingredients from Persian Jewish cuisine.